July 17, 2024

 Co-starring in the film

 is Sterling Hayden, the chief of police who knows instinctively what to do.
-The Secret Service soon arrives, headed by the ever-present Willis Bouchey, who coordinates with local officials to make the President's stopover secure.
+Anytime.
+The Secret Service arrives, headed by the ever-present Willis Bouchey, who coordinates with local officials to make the President's stopover secure.
 He is surprised to learn that his old boss, James Gleason, lives nearby and would like to see him.
 Gleason's on-screen daughter and grandson, played by Nancy Gates and Kim Charney respectively, live with him.
 Her son and Hayden get along quite well.
 The boy has his eye on a toy gun inside a window displayGates will have none of itto pretend he is Hayden or his grandpa, a former Secret Service agent for President Coolidge.
 A grieving war widow, Gates despises guns and is hesitant to move on with any new relationship.
 The film's believability is at an all-time high at this point.

 FASTEN YOUR SUSPENDED DISBELIEF SEAT BELT